 Almost daily during nutrition sessions in my office, clients say, “I want my mother to come in for a visit,” or, “My wife needs to see you.”
 Statements like these make me squirm.

-- Put it in writing – I recently released a book.
-When I wrote it, I envisioned women my age (40 years old) or younger reading it.
+I recently released a book.
+I When I wrote it, I envisioned women my age (40 years old) or younger reading it.
 A funny thing happened after it was released.
 I started to hear things like, “I gave my mother your book and now she’s sprinkling hemp seeds on everything and has lost five pounds.”
 There is something about sending someone an article or a book that’s less daunting.
 We can read in the privacy of our own homes.
 There’s no pressure to make changes as nobody knows if or how much reading we’ve done.

 This Sunday, if you’re lucky enough to spend time with your mom, spouse or kids, don’t use the day as a health intervention.
 I know it’s tempting, especially if you don’t gather as a family all that often.
 But keep it light!
 The same goes for birthdays and holidays.
 No need to mar the day if a gift, comment or well-meaning nudge backfires.

 Lauren Slayton is the author of The Little Book of Thin and creator the Foodtrainers blog.
 She has a Master’s Degree in Clinical Nutrition from New York University and has appeared in Allure, In Style, Cooking Light, and more.